Danny Lockin: Career

-Danny had an early, and uncredited, role as one of Dainty June's farm boys in the 1962 film version of Gypsy.
+Lockin had an early, and uncredited, role as one of Dainty June's farm boys in the 1962 film version of Gypsy.
 He appeared in the play Morning Sun in October 1963 with Patricia Neway and Bert Convy, but it closed after nine performances.
 The New York Times said he "dances with acrobatic suppleness and engaging freshness".
 He made his Broadway debut on April 8, 1964, in West Side Story in New York City in the role of Gee-Tar (a role he left on May 3), and appeared as an actor and dancer in a regional production of Take Me Along.
 Later that year, he was cast in a starring role in the musical Tom Sawyer, which played at the St. Louis Municipal Opera.

 He replaced Jerry Dodge in the role of Barnaby Tucker in Hello, Dolly! in the winter of 1965, and went across the United States on six traveling productions with several actresses playing Dolly Levi, including Betty Grable, Ginger Rogers, Eve Arden, Dorothy Lamour and Anne Russell.
 He remained in the role for the movie version of Hello, Dolly!, and when filming for that ended, continued the role in the Broadway version of Hello, Dolly!, where he worked with both Ethel Merman and Phyllis Diller until it closed on December 27, 1970.
 He had mixed feelings about Carol Channing as Dolly, about whom he once said: "Carol Channing is rather disconcerting.
 You'll notice her looking at you with those big baby-stare eyes.
 Then eventually it dawns on you that the person behind those eyes is, in show business terms, about 200 years old."
 He also later expressed unhappiness with the way audiences reacted to Merman in the role of Dolly Levi, and how this changed the show.
 "She wasn't Dolly up there, she was Ethel Merman in Dolly clothes. ...
 The audiences came, of course; they came to see the Ethel Merman version.
 But it wasn't Hello, Dolly! any more, it was her show. ...
 Channing or Streisand, they were part of a cast, trying to act out a character.
 But with Ethel Merman—and not just her fault, with the audience, she was such an institution—the rest of us felt like just her chorus boys or her chorus line."